unazed/unazed.github.io/_posts/2019-1-22-4-python-one-lines.md

   print(n)
 ```

 To amateurly prove that this has side-effects, run it through the Python interpreter twice, each time recording the `n` value, and seeing if it changes.
 If it does, it's impure, otherwise it's pure (unless it's based on a random probability).
-To move onto making one-line while-loops, I'd like for the reader to recall to their C experiences (if any), and especially the fact that `while (1) {}` is equivalent to `for (;;) {}`, that is, a for-loop with no iterant, disposition nor condition.
+Moving onto making one-line while-loops, I'd like for the reader to recall to their C experiences (if any), and especially the fact that `while (1) {}` is equivalent to `for (;;) {}`, that is, a for-loop with no iterant, disposition nor condition.

 ```py
 for:
   <for-clause>
 ```

-There's no real good way to imitate while-loops as a take on for-loops in Python without using stdlib like in `itertools`, which is completely fine in one-lining, however pure Python is always good.
+There's no real good way to imitate while-loops as a take on for-loops in pure Python without using stdlib like in `itertools`, which is completely fine in one-lining, however pure Python is always good.
 Recursion will not get you far really, not further than the recursion limit on your system.
 Use `itertools.cycle` for infinite sequences of cycling data.

 Exception handling is a bitch, here's an example of it from a socket-library that I made on my `python-one-liners` repository: